A downloadable tool

 The compiler archive has the compiler, blank project and documentation.

-The examples archive has example demos with source files.
+The demos archive has example demos with source files.
 This will get expanded as more examples are written.

 Note : This is currently PAL only.

 Note : Only some of the work is done in the SEUCK editor, the rest is writing scripts and recompiling the game to test it.
-If this is not a workflow you want to use please don't use this as it will never change. :)
+This will never change. :)

 StatusReleased